TjanMichela/ACUNAO-AI/docs/download/index.md

 # Download ACUNAO-AI

 ## BETA Version
-Download the MacOS Beta version of ACUNAO-AI through the button below.
+Download the MacOS Apple Silicon Beta version of ACUNAO-AI through the button below.

 *6GB of storage and 16GB of RAM are recommended.*